cosai-oasis/cosai-tsc/resources/frameworks/NIST.md

 5. Explicitly aligning with NIST AI RMF for a holistic approach to AI risk management.

 ### 1.2.
 NIST RMF

 #### 1.2.1.
 Overview

+Risk Management Framework (RMF) is a structured framework, that integrates security and privacy into the lifecycle of information systems (including AI systems).

 ##### 1.2.1.1.
 Scoping of AI system and/or cybersecurity purview